Point Of Care (POC) Infectious Disease Testing Market

 -

-In February 2022, Trinity Biotech received World Health Organization (WHO) approval for its TrinScreen HIV, a rapid HIV screening test that provides results in under 12 minutes from a fingerstick blood sample.
+In February 2022, Trinity Biotech earned World Health Organization (WHO) approval for its TrinScreen HIV, a rapid screening test capable of delivering accurate HIV results in under 12 minutes using a simple fingerstick blood sample.
+This milestone highlights Trinity Biotech’s dedication to fast and reliable HIV diagnostics worldwide.

-Point Of Care Infectious Disease Testing Market Segment Analysis
+Point Of Care (POC) Infectious Disease Testing Market, Segmentation Analysis

-Point Of Care Infectious Disease Testing Market, Segmentation by Disease
+Point Of Care (POC) Infectious Disease Testing Market, Segmentation by Product

-Point Of Care Infectious Disease Testing Market, Segmentation by Technology
+Point Of Care (POC) Infectious Disease Testing Market, Segmentation by Technology

 Lateral Flow Immunoassay